Funk and Jazz collide.

-Meadowlark Jivin’ started spreading its musical wings 20 years back in '97.
+Meadowlark Jivin’ started spreading its musical wings in 1997 when they recorded the first tracks that would end up on their 2000 release: ‘Have You Ever Seen Meadowlark Jivin’?”
 The band’s sound is a melting pot cooked up with a healthy helping of old school Nawlins funk, a dash of Steely Dan, a splash of roots reggae, a cup of hip-hop and a few tablespoons of Memphis soul.
 Founder Brian Hull has been the band’s principal songwriter since its beginnings.
-Hull began writing funky and soulful compositions in the early 1990's when he formed the band Ezra's Poundcake.
-Meadowlark Jivin has released three discs “Have You Ever Seen Meadowlark Jivin” (2000) and “It’s the Groove” (2003) and their third, and most recent self-produced disc “Soul Connection” (2013).
+Hull began writing funky and soulful compositions in the early 1990's when he formed the band Ezra's Poundcake with Bill Elder, aka Leo Black of The Dynamites Featuring Charles Walker.
+Meadowlark Jivin has released three discs “Have You Ever Seen Meadowlark Jivin” (2000) and “It’s the Groove” (2003) and their third disc “Soul Connection,” released in 2013.

 Initially Hull collaborated with drummer/vocalist Audree Dillard and bassist Jim Abraham to lay down the unmistakeable groove that would become the band’s trademark.
 Next on the agenda was building a horn section made up of saxophonist Tony Exum Jr. and trumpeter Kirk Knuffke.
 Their first disc assembled some of the finest soul and jazz musicians in Colorado to create a sound that combined jazzy poetics with a sound that defied narrow labels.
 Among the musicians on board were Hammond organ master Walt Jenkins, elder statesmen of Colorado funk.
 Jazz trumpeter Hugh Ragin also added his elegant touch to the Meadowlark sound.